tlevine/www.thomaslevine.com/content/!/socrata-deduplicate/index.md

 what a dataset is.
 If you [split up a dataset by year](http://appgen.me/audit/report), do you have multiple datasets?
 Similarly, if you create [lots of different queries](/!/socrata-genealogies) on the same dataset, have you created new datasets?
-And do you have more datasets if you have
+And do you have more datasets if you just copy them from another data portal?

-I'm told that there is continuous competition between Chicago and New York and between `data.gov` and `data.gov.uk` over the dataset count on their portals.
+I'm told that there is perennial competition between Chicago and New York and between `data.gov` and `data.gov.uk` over the dataset count on their portals.
+Given the ambiguity of this measure, it is quite hilarious that such competition exists.

+On the other hand, that's the only obvious metric that we see in data portals.
+Maybe we need to make [new metrics](/!/open-data-plans/#data-quality) before people can stop caring about counts.

 <script src="d3.v3.min.js"></script>
 <script src="graph-diagram.js"></script>